Treatment for Cirrhosis

 Liver cancer

-Your doctor may treat liver cancer with the medical procedures that remove or destroy cancer cells, such as surgery, radiation therapy, and chemotherapy.
-Doctors also treat liver cancer with a liver transplant.
+For people who develop liver cancer, doctors may treat the cancer with medical procedures that remove or destroy cancer cells, such as surgery, radiation therapy, and chemotherapy.
+Doctors may also treat liver cancer with a liver transplant.

 Liver failure